Candidates for the 5$\alpha$ condensed state in ${}^{20}$Ne

-The authors of Refs.~\cite{Tohsaki2001,Funaki2002} proposed the Tohsaki-Horiuchi-Schuck-R\"{o}pke (THSR) wave function to describe the $0^+$ states in ${}^8\rm Be$, ${}^{12}\rm C$, and ${}^{16}\rm O$, and theoretically suggested the ACSs emerge near the $2\alpha$, $3\alpha$, and $4\alpha$-decay threshold energies, respectively.
+The authors of Refs.~\cite{Tohsaki2001,Funaki2002} proposed the Tohsaki-Horiuchi-Schuck-R\"{o}pke (THSR) wave function to describe the $0^+$ states in ${}^8$Be, ${}^{12}$C, and ${}^{16}$O, and theoretically suggested the ACSs emerge near the $2\alpha$, $3\alpha$, and $4\alpha$-decay threshold energies, respectively.
 The THSR wave function demonstrates that these states are low-density states composed of weakly interacting alpha particles condensed into the lowest $0s$ orbit, and are akin to the alpha-particle condensate in nuclear matter.
-The following work~\cite{Yamada2004} predicted that similar ACSs should exist slightly above $k\alpha$-decay thresholds in heavier self-conjugate $A = 4k$ nuclei up to $k \sim 10$, however, the experimental information on the ACSs was obtained in limited nuclei so far.
+The following work~\cite{Yamada2004} predicted that similar ACSs should exist slightly above $k\alpha$-decay thresholds in heavier self-conjugate $A = 4k$ nuclei up to $k \sim 10$.
+In order to establish the alpha-particle condensation as a dilute phase of nuclear matter, it should be examined whether the ACSs universally exist in heavier nuclei.
+However, the experimental information on the ACSs was obtained in limited nuclei so far.

 Let us briefly describe the present situation on the ACSs in the self-conjugate $A = 4k$ nuclei.
-The ground state of ${}^{8}\rm Be$ and the $0_2^+$ state in ${}^{12}\rm C$ locate near the 2$\alpha$ and 3$\alpha$-decay thresholds and are nicely described with the spatially developed wave functions by the fully microscopic alpha-cluster models~\cite{Funaki2002,Wiringa2000,Kamimura1981}.
-These wave functions reasonably well reproduce the energies and inelastic form factors of these states, and are almost equivalent to the THSR wave functions for the $2\alpha$ and $3\alpha$ condensed states~\cite{Funaki2002,Funaki2003}.
-These facts are the strong evidence that the ground state of ${}^{8}\rm Be$ and the $0_2^+$ state in ${}^{12}\rm C$ are the ACSs.
+The ground state of ${}^{8}$Be and the $0_2^+$ state in ${}^{12}$C locate near the 2$\alpha$ and 3$\alpha$-decay thresholds, and are nicely described with the spatially developed wave functions by the fully microscopic alpha-cluster models~\cite{Funaki2002,Kamimura1981,Uegaki1979} and the Green's function Monte Carlo calculation~\cite{Wiringa2000}.
+These wave functions reasonably well reproduce the energies and inelastic form factors of these states and are almost equivalent to the THSR wave functions for the $2\alpha$ and $3\alpha$ condensed states~\cite{Funaki2002,Funaki2003}.
+These facts are strong evidence that the ground state of ${}^{8}$Be and the $0_2^+$ state in ${}^{12}$C are the ACSs.
+The exotic structures of these ACSs highly motivate further theoretical studies with various models such as the antisymmetrized molecular dynamics method~\cite{Kanada-Enyo2012}, the fermionic molecular dynamics method~\cite{Chernykh2007}, the chiral effective field theory~\cite{Epelbaum2012}, and the algebraic cluster model~\cite{Marin-Lambarri2014,Bijker2020}.
+The ACSs are discussed also in non-self-conjugate nuclei, {\it{e.g.}} in Refs.~\cite{Yamada2015,Inaba2020}.